Cattery Stay - What Is Best For My Cat?

-It depends on your cat's personality, and other factors, such as, how long they will be staying in the facility, how well they usually react to be taken out of their home environment, etc.
+It depends on your cat's personality, and other factors, such as, how long they will be in the cattery, how well they usually react to be taken out of their home environment etc.

 Other cats are much more adaptable, will tolerate it better and begin to feel more relaxed and comfortable in their new environment after a short period.

-Your decision may be influenced by the boarding options around you.
-Make sure you take the time to go and visit beforehand to see their facilities and ensure you are happy for them to care for your cat.
+Your decision may be influenced by the catteries local to you.
+Make sure you take the time to go and visit the catteries beforehand to see their facilities and ensure you are happy for them to care for your cat.

 Ideally cats should not be able to see each other from their accommodation as this can be extremely unnerving.
-Cats can still identify another cat through most frosted glass, so ideally any barriers which face onto other cats should be solid and opaque.
+Although the regulations allow for frosted glass to be used, cats can still identify another cat through most frosted glass, so ideally any barriers which face onto other cats should be solid and opaque.

 When scared, cats like to hide.
 The cat kennel should provide at least one hiding place for cats, to give them the ability to cope with the recent change of environment.
 It also helps to bring a blanket from a bed the cat regularly uses at home, to maintain a familiar scent and help them feel more secure.

-If your cat has any medication or other special requirements, make sure you discuss this with the kennel to ensure they are able to accommodate the cat’s needs.
-Your cat will also need to be fully vaccinated prior to going into the cattery, and most boarding facilities will ask for proof.
+If your cat has any medication or other special requirements, make sure you discuss this with the cattery to ensure they are able to accommodate the cat’s needs.
+Your cat will also need to be fully vaccinated prior to going into the cattery, and most catteries will ask for proof.

 The most common alternative is a cat sitter.
 This is someone who will care for your cat in your house.
 Often this could be a family member or a friend, but there are many people who offer cat sitting as a paid service.

-A cat sitter may stay at your house, however often they will visit your house twice a day to feed your cat, clean their litter box, provide fresh water and spend quality time with your cat.
-Typically, morning and evening works well for most people (and cats), as they feed their cat and give them a fuss in the morning and do the same in the evening after work.
+A cat sitter may stay at your house, however often they will arrive at your house twice each day to feed your cat, clean their litter tray, provide fresh water and spend quality time with your cat.
+Typically morning and evening works well for most people (and cats), as they feed their cat and give them a fuss in the morning, and do the same in the evening after work.